dofusdude/dofusdude-js/docs/QuestItemsApi.md

 import dofusdude from 'dofusdude-js';

 let apiInstance = new dofusdude.QuestItemsApi();
-let language = fr; // String | a valid language code let game = dofus2; // String |
+let language = "fr"; // String | a valid language code let game = "dofus2"; // String |
 let opts = {
-  'sortLevel': desc, // String | sort the resulting list by level, default unsorted 'filterTypeName': Sufokia, // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 50, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth
+  'sortLevel': "desc", // String | sort the resulting list by level, default unsorted 'filterTypeName': "Sufokia", // String | only results with the translated type name 'filterMinLevel': 1, // Number | only results which level is equal or above this value 'filterMaxLevel': 50, // Number | only results which level is equal or below this value 'acceptEncoding': "acceptEncoding_example" // String | optional compression for saving bandwidth